World War II casualties of the Soviet Union: 1988 to 1992

 During the period of Glasnost, the official figure of 20 million war dead was challenged by Soviet scholars.
 In 1988–1989, estimates of 26 to 28 million total war dead appeared in the Soviet press.
 The Russian scholar Dmitri Volkogonov, writing at this, time estimated total war deaths at 26–27,000,000, including 10,000,000 in the military.
 In March 1989, Mikhail Gorbachev established a committee to investigate Soviet war losses.
 In a May 1990 speech, Gorbachev gave the figure for total Soviet losses at "almost 27 million".
 This revised figure was the result of research by the committee set up by Gorbachev that estimated total war dead at between 26 and 27 million.
 In January 1990, M.A.
 Moiseev, Chief of the General Staff of the Soviet Armed Forces, disclosed for the first time in an interview that Soviet military war dead totaled 8,668,400.
 In 1991, the Russian scholar A.A.
 Shevyakov published an article with summary of civilian losses based on his analysis of the archival records of the Soviet Extraordinary State Commission, civilian dead were given as 17.7 million.
 (Note: 6.390 million exterminated; 2.8 million forced labor; 8.5 million famine and disease голода и эпидемий in occupied regions) In a second article in 1992, A.A.
 Shevyakov gave a figure of 20.8 million civilian dead; (Note: 11.3 million exterminated; 3.0 forced labor; 6.5 million famine and disease голода и эпидемий in occupied regions) no explanation for the difference was given.

-Russians published in the West 1950–83
+Russian estimates published in the West from 1950 to 1983

-In 1949, Soviet Colonel Kalinov defected to the west, where he published a book claiming that Soviet records indicated the military loss of 13.6 million men, including 2.6 million POW dead.
-Sergei Maksudov, a Russian demographer living in the west, estimated Soviet war losses at between 24.5 and 27.4 million, including 7.5 million military dead.
+In 1949, Colonel Kalinov defected to the Western Bloc, where he published a book claiming that Soviet records indicated the military loss of 13.6 million men, including 2.6 million POW dead.
+Sergei Maksudov, a Russian demographer living in the West, estimated Soviet war losses at between 24.5 and 27.4 million, including 7.5 million military dead.
 The Soviet mathematician Iosif G. Dyadkin published a study in the United States that estimated the total Soviet population losses from 1939 to 1945, due to the war and political repression, at 30 million.
-Dyadkin was imprisoned for publishing this study in the west.
+Dyadkin was imprisoned for publishing this study in the West.